yellowbluesky/PixivforMuzei3/README.md

   - Can pull pictures from rankings, feed, or bookmarks
     - Up to 50 pictures from the latest rankings
     - Up to 30 pictures from the latest feed or bookmarks
-  - Can toggle the display of manga or R18 pictures (dependent on artist properly tagging their submissions)
+  - Four levels of granular filtering for NSFW pictures, as well as manga pictures
   - Utilises the OAuth2 authentication protocol; yoru inbox will not be filled with emails from Pixiv warning on a new login
   - Correctly handles the display of albums, displaying only the first image